Name Email

 As a replacement for jobs that produce real goods; goods in demand across the globe, America’s “New Economy” is now characterized by a service economy based on scavenging wealth from the huge Ponzi scheme designed by Washington.

-To promote this scheme, the claim America has a free market economy.
+To promote this scheme, Washington insists that America has a free market economy.
 But the facts tell a different story, as I have alluded to on many occasions.

 As a result, America became the world's largest creditor because it served as the global leader of manufactured goods; real products needed and demanded by the world – the best automobiles, consumer appliances, textiles, and basic materials.